robwco/workshop-marketing/rfps.md

 Instead of chasing down RFPs across thousands of websites, you can monitor a few sites.
 Let's start with my service though.
 Here's some recent RFPs I've found and sent to members of this website:

-# Right here!
+# :siren: Right here!
 RFPs now hiring...
 </div>

 <div class="rfp-rss">